promet/text_resize/README.txt

 -------

 Text Resize should work fine with either Garland or Zen-based themes.
 If it's not working for your installation, you may need to change the div that's being resized.

-Check inside text_resize.js.
-The line that says "var elementToResize" needs to be set equal to your DIV that you're wanting to resize.
-You can also make the value equal to $('BODY'); if you want to resize all body text.
+Please use the administration form for Text Resize to customize.

 Support
 -------